travis-ci/docs-travis-ci-com/user/browserstack.md

 ---
-title: Using BrowserStack with Travis CI
+title: Use BrowserStack with Travis CI
 layout: en

 ---